 Being A Good Dad

 Being a Good Dad.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 A primary function of parenthood is preparing children to face a complex world and succeed.
 Ideally, the child becomes an adult armed with sufficient tools to manage the unpredictable world, face the relentless competition, and find a measure of enjoyment along the way.
 We aide the development of a child in many ways, from providing a secure home-base to exposure to a wide variety of activities to stimulate cognitive development.
 Being a good dad by staying involved adds to the diversity of experience, giving the child additional resources during this critical time in their lives.